d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 7. Calculate the standardized sample proportion.
 \rgs

-8. How can we calculate a p-value from the Normal distribution for this example?
+8. How can we calculate a p-value from the normal distribution for this example?
 \rgs

 9. What was the p-value of the test?